mathquill/mathquill/docs/Config.md

 ## *OutOf handlers

-`moveOutOf(direction, mathField)`, `deleteOutOf(direction, mathField)`, `selectOutOf(direction, mathField)`, `upOutOf(mathField)`, `downOutOf(mathField)`
+`.moveOutOf(direction, mathField)`, `.deleteOutOf(direction, mathField)`, `.selectOutOf(direction, mathField)`, `.upOutOf(mathField)`, `.downOutOf(mathField)`

 The `*OutOf` handlers are called when a cursor movement would cause the cursor to leave the MathQuill mathField.
 These let you integrate cursor movement seamlessly between your code and MathQuill.
-For example, when the cursor is at the right edge, pressing the Right key causes the `moveOutOf` handler to be called with `MQ.R` and the mathField API object.
-Pressing Backspace causes `deleteOutOf` to be called with `MQ.L` and the mathField.
+For example, when the cursor is at the right edge, pressing the Right key causes the `moveOutOf` handler to be called with `MQ.R` and the math field API object.
+Pressing Backspace causes `deleteOutOf` to be called with `MQ.L` and the API object.

 ## enter(mathField)